johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: 1
   final: true
   lyric: |
+    No matter how it may seem I’ll never belong to that city.
   commentary: |
     Piano, acoustic and electric guitar, and a lilting vocal come together for this *Beatles*-adjacent, gentle track.